ClusterHQ/powerstrip-flocker/vagrant-aws/README.md

 # powerstrip-flocker demo on AWS

-This demo wil guide you through the steps needed to run the multiple node powerstrip-flocker demo using AWS.
+This demo wil guide you through the steps needed to run a multi-node powerstrip-flocker demo using AWS.
 We use Vagrant to spin up and manage the AWS nodes.

 ## Requirements